Azure/azure-sdk-for-python/sdk/appconfiguration/azure-appconfiguration-provider/README.md

 # Azure App Configuration Python Provider

 Azure App Configuration is a managed service that helps developers centralize their application configurations simply and securely.
-This provider adds additional functionality above the azure-sdk-for-pyton.
+This provider adds additional functionality above the azure-sdk-for-python.

 Using the provider enables loading sets of configurations from a Azure App Configuration store in a managed way.